How to build a winning pricing strategy for an online store

 Retailers use various pricing models to pursue different business goals such as to increase the profit, market share or turnover, among others.

 The pricing models can serve as a basis for an effective pricing strategy for an online store.

-The Cost-Plus Pricing model is based on adding a fixed dollar or percentage amount to the product’s costs.
-This model does not require deep market understanding and provides easy pricing.
-Yet, if the sales go not very well, the price needs to be decreased (and likewise, profit.)
-Therefore, this model should estimate the complexity of services and calculate all the included costs in order to protect a business’ revenue.
+The Cost-Plus Pricing model is based on adding a fixed dollar or percentage to the product’s cost.
+This model does not require deep market understanding and is easy to apply.

 The Value-Based Pricing model sets different prices for individual customers based on their perceived value.

 The Rule-Based Pricing model uses specific predefined rules, which retailers set based on their business goals.

 Effective eCommerce pricing strategies use the following rules: